npcole/npyscreen/docs/Documentation.rst

    addInvisibleWhenSelected(*wg*)
       Widgets registered in this way are visible only when the FormControlCheckbox is not selected.

-AnnotateTextboxBase, TreeLineAnnotated
+AnnotateTextboxBase, TreeLineAnnotated, TreeLineSelectableAnnotated
-    The AnnotateTextboxBase class is mainly intended for use by the multiline listing widgets, for situations where each item displayed needs an annotation supplied to the left of the entry itself.
+    The *AnnotateTextboxBase* class is mainly intended for use by the multiline listing widgets, for situations where each item displayed needs an annotation supplied to the left of the entry itself.
 The API for these classes is slightly ugly, because these classes were originally intended for internal use only.
 It is likely that more user-friendly versions will be supplied in a later release.
-Classes derived from AnnotateTextboxBase should define the following:
+Classes derived from *AnnotateTextboxBase* should define the following:

     *ANNOTATE_WIDTH*